-Transactions in government securities
+Transactions in Government securities

-14. (1) Every non-banking financial company shall undertake transactions in Government securities through its CSGL account or its demat account.
+14. Every non-banking financial company shall undertake transactions in Government securities through its CSGL account or its demat account:

-(2) The non-banking financial company shall not undertake any transaction in government security in physical form through any broker.
+Provided that no non-banking financial company shall undertake any transaction in government security in physical form through any broker.